-Once you have all the information ready, you will be able to arrive at a conclusion based on the commonalities you find among a specific set of people.
+Once you have all the information ready, you can arrive at a conclusion based on commonalities among a specific set of people.

-Divide your ideal customers into different categories based on the specific traits that they exhibit.
+Divide your ideal customers into different categories based on their specific traits.

 Based on the answers, create a document for each persona.
-Once you find out one buyer persona, you can ask more questions to find out other buyer personas.
-Do remember that a business can have at least 4-7 buyer personas.
-So try to find as many variations as possible.
+Once you discover one buyer persona, you can ask more questions to find other buyer personas.
+Remember that a business can have at least 4-7 buyer personas.
+So, try to find as many variations as possible.

-By identifying the buyer persona, you will never do targeting wrongly.
-You will eventually save a lot of money, time and effort since your targeting was on spot.
+By identifying the buyer persona, you will never target wrongly.
+You will eventually save money, time, and effort since your targeting was on the spot.

-Here is one more thing we would like you to remember, buyer personas keep changing.
+Here is one more thing we would like you to remember: buyer personas keep changing.
 Yes, it doesn’t stay the same forever.
-The change happens because market changes, economy changes, your business changes and more importantly, customers change.
+The change happens because the market changes, the economy changes, your business changes, and, more importantly, customers change.

-Also, remember that you need to create different types of content for each of the customers.
+Also, remember that you need to create different types of content for each customer.
 Otherwise, others will feel left out.
-Your employees should also be taught about this, especially about the kind of impact buyer personas will have on your bottom line and the general efficiency.
+Your employees should also be taught about this, especially the impact buyer personas will have on your bottom line and general efficiency.